 - Advising energy users that seek to optimize opportunities in PJM interconnection and other load response programs

 - Advising government affairs teams on major energy legislation considered by the Virginia General Assembly

-- Representing local governments, developers, and home owners in public utility commission proceedings involving siting of electric transmission lines
+- Representing local governments and developers in public utility commission proceedings involving siting of electric transmission lines